-Laura joined CRAE in 2015 and currently holds the role of Associate Professor and Deputy Director of CRAE.
+Laura joined CRAE in 2015 and currently holds the role of Professor of Autism Research and Education and Deputy Director of CRAE.

-Lauraโs research focuses on understanding the educational experiences of autistic children and young people (in mainstream and special schools), and identifying evidence-based ways to support pupils, their parents and their educators.
-Laura is passionate about engaging education professionals in research – supporting them to identify priorities for research and co-designing research studies that positively impact on pupil outcomes and wellbeing.
+Laura’s research focuses on understanding the educational experiences of autistic children and young people (in mainstream and special schools), and identifying evidence-based ways to support pupils, their families and their educators.

-Laura also has expertise in the following areas: (1) examining the diagnostic and post-diagnostic experiences of autistic people, their families, and the professionals who work with them; and (2) promoting access to justice for witnesses on the autism spectrum (in both the criminal and family justice systems).
-Lauraโs early work centered on cognition and autism (with a particular focus on autobiographical memory).
+Laura also has expertise in the following areas: (1) examining the diagnostic and post-diagnostic experiences of autistic people, their families, and the professionals who work with them; and (2) promoting access to justice for autistic people.
+Laura’s early work centered on cognition and autism, with a particular focus on autobiographical memory.

 Recent publications: